Partial Identification in Matching Models for the Marriage Market: Identification

-Proposition \MYref{GS2015} allows us to rewrite the framework of Section \MYref{model} as two separate one-sided multinomial choice models linked by market-clearing transfers that are implicitly embedded into the vectors $U$ and $V$.
-Such an alternative representation of the problem is useful as it immediately suggests a way to investigate the identification of $\Phi$.
-That is, the researcher can study separate identification of $U$ and $V$ from (\MYref{multinomial1}) and (\MYref{multinomial2}) using various restrictions on the unobserved heterogeneity, and then obtain identification results for $\Phi$ through (\MYref{sum}).
+Proposition 1 of \hyperlink{Galichon_Salanie}{GS} allows us to rewrite the framework of Section \MYref{model} as two separate one-sided multinomial choice models linked by market-clearing transfers that are implicitly embedded into the vectors $U$ and $V$.
+This alternative representation of the problem is useful as it immediately suggests a way to investigate the identification of $\Phi$: the researcher can study separate identification of $U$ and $V$ from (\MYref{multinomial1}) and (\MYref{multinomial2}) using various restrictions on the unobserved heterogeneity, and then obtain identification results for $\Phi$ through (\MYref{sum}).\footnote{The restrictions $U_{x0}=V_{0y}=0$ in (\MYref{sum}) come from the fact that the systematic match surplus from remaining single is normalised to zero in Assumption \MYref{sep}.}

-Further, \hyperlink{Galichon_Salanie}{Galichon and Salani\'e (2020)} prove that if $\{F_x\}_{x\in \mathcal{X}}$ and $\{G_y\}_{y\in \mathcal{Y}}$ are fully known by the analyst, then the 1to1TU model is just identified and, thus, $\Phi$ is point identified.
-Note that fully knowing $\{F_x\}_{x\in \mathcal{X}}$ and $\{G_y\}_{y\in \mathcal{Y}}$ requires either such conditional CDFs to be parameter-free, or the analyst to fix the value of each parameter entering them.
-In particular, a widespread practice in the empirical literature amounts to assuming that the taste shocks are i.i.d. standard Extreme Value Type I , independently distributed from types, so that $\Phi$ can be recovered via standard Multinomial Logit arguments applied to each side of the market (\hyperlink{Choo_Siow}{Choo and Siow, 2006}).
-As discussed in Sections \MYref{introduction} and \MYref{lit}, imposing a Multinomial Logit structure or, more generally, completely specifying $\{F_x\}_{x\in \mathcal{X}}$ and $\{G_y\}_{y\in \mathcal{Y}}$ can be ad hoc and restrictive.
-Our objective is examining the consequences on the identification of $\Phi$ when parametric assumptions on the unobserved heterogeneity are relaxed.
+Based on Proposition 1, Proposition 2 of \hyperlink{Galichon_Salanie}{GS} shows that if $\{F_x\}_{x\in \mathcal{X}}$ and $\{G_y\}_{y\in \mathcal{Y}}$ are {fully} known by the analyst, then the 1to1TU model is {just} identified and, thus, $\Phi$ is {point} identified.
+Note that fully knowing $\{F_x\}_{x\in \mathcal{X}}$ and $\{G_y\}_{y\in \mathcal{Y}}$ requires either such conditional CDFs to be parameter-free, or the analyst to fix the value of each parameter governing them.
+In particular, a widespread practice in the empirical literature amounts to assuming that the taste shocks are i.i.d. standard Extreme Value Type I, independently distributed from types, so that $\Phi$ can be recovered via standard Logit arguments applied to each side of the market (\hyperlink{Choo_Siow}{Choo and Siow, 2006}).